-There are seniors living on fixed incomes who are watching their utility bills rise every year, knowing that one day, they won’t be able to afford to live in their homes any more.
-For younger working families, utility bills are an ugly fact of life we just pay every month, that stop us from being free of our mortgages quicker, going on better vacations, saving for our children’s educations, or working less and having more fun.
+There are seniors living on fixed incomes who watch their utility bills rise every year, knowing that one day, they won’t be able to afford to live in their homes any more.
+For younger working families, utility bills are an ugly fact of life.
+They arrive every month and stop us from paying off our mortgages, going on better vacations, saving for our children’s educations, or having more fun.

-What if we could cut our utility bills in half?
-What if you could get rid of utility bills altogether?
-What would you do with the money you can save by cutting your utility bills?
+What if we could cut our utility bills in half or even get rid of them altogether?
+What would you do with the extra money?
 How can you get rid of your high utility bills?
 Read on to find out more.

 1. Go off Grid.

-Many people are choosing to go “Off-Grid” completely, and cut that costly umbilical cord to society.
+Many people go “Off-Grid” completely.
 It is easier than it sounds.
-If you are building a new house, although you may have to do some negotiating with your local building inspector, you can build a house that is totally self sufficient, for a very similar cost to the cost of a regular, “Plugged-In” house.
+If you build a new house at any point, you can build a house that is totally self-sufficient, for a very similar cost to the cost of a regular, “Plugged-In” house.

 You can get rid of utility bills to save money, save your planet, or both.

 In the 1960’s many back-to-the-landers took a run at low impact living.
 One of the more colourful individuals in this regard was Michael Reynolds.
 He set out to draw up workable plans for people to be able to build their own houses in complete harmony with the earth.

 Earthships, with their smooth earthy walls and south facing solariums continue to capture the public imagination.
 Thousands have been built across North America, and none of them pay utility bills.

 Since those days, other movements like the German “Passiv Haus”, use more sophisticated approaches.
 The phrase “Passiv Haus” refers to the fact that the house does not use any more energy than it produces, which is also called “Net Zero.”